Wanderers leave for Club World Cup under boycott cloud

 SYDNEY Asian champions Western Sydney Wanderers left for the Club World Cup in Morocco as scheduled on Sunday night but their pay dispute remains unresolved and the threat of a boycott still hangs over the trip.

-Wanderers players are still considering whether to participate in the FIFA tournament because the club have refused to negotiate over what they believe to be a "fair and equitable share" of the prize money.
+Wanderers players are still considering whether to participate in the FIFA tournament because the club have refused to negotiate "in good faith" over what they believe to be a "fair and equitable share" of the prize money.

-"The players took the decision that they would get on the plane as a sign of good faith," a spokesman for the players' union (PFA) told Reuters on Monday.
+"The players took the decision that they would get on the plane as a sign of good faith," a PFA spokesman said on Monday.

 "They are hoping that will encourage the club into meaningful negotiations but there is still the option of a boycott."